KunduKamal/Credit-Risk-Monitoring-Dashboard/README.md

 # Radius Credit Risk Monitor — Demo Prototype

-> A three-layer credit risk monitoring system for SME trade-credit portfolios,
+> A three-layer credit risk monitoring system for SME trade-credit portfolios.
-> built as interview preparation for the Junior Regional Risk Analyst role at Radius.

 ---

 ## What this is

-A working prototype of the credit risk monitoring system described in my Round 1 conversation with Camille.
-The architecture matches what I described:
+A working prototype of the credit risk monitoring system.

 > *"Layer one is data ingestion.
 Layer two is a scoring layer that flags
 > customers crossing pre-defined thresholds.
 Layer three is the analyst-facing